 ActiveCampaign’s Professional plan includes split automations, predictive sending, and other advanced marketing tools.
-Our ActiveCampaign pricing guide explores all these options in more detail.

 Both platforms offer discounts when users sign up for annual plans.
 That said, I strongly recommend you make full use of their respective free plan/trial before committing to a yearly plan.

 ConvertKit is cheaper overall, but that’s to be expected as it doesn’t offer nearly as much as ActiveCampaign.

 This comparison table might help clear things up: